Feastio

 Barbecue tray at Goldee's

-They make barbecue in the classic Central Texas style, using post oak to smoke the briskets and beef ribs that'll have you salivating.
+They make barbecue in the classic Central Texas style, using post oak to smoke the briskets and beef ribs that'll have you drooling.
+I appreciated their attention to detail, such as baking white bread instead of relying on cheap, mass-produced loaves.

-If you're passionate about barbecue and have the patience to wait two to three hours for a taste of the best Texas offers, head to Goldee's.
+If you're passionate about barbecue and can wait two to three hours to taste the best Texas offers, head to Goldee's.
+4645 Dick Price Rd, Fort Worth, TX, goldeesbbq.com

 Brisket, pork belly, and elote with brisket at Panther City BBQ